All Products

 When an instance is stopped in economical mode, its auto-assigned public IP address is recycled.
 When the instance is restarted, it is automatically assigned a new public IP address.

 To retain the original auto-assigned public IP address, you can convert the auto-assigned public IP address into an elastic IP address (EIP) before you stop the instance.
+The EIP is not released when the instance is stopped in economical mode, which ensures that the public IP address of the instance remains unchanged.
 For more information, see Convert the public IP address of an instance in a VPC to an EIP and ConvertNatPublicIpToEip.

 Important